Tebalo/innovation-hub/README.md

 We also actively test and explore new tech stacks to evaluate their potential for future projects.

 ## Contributing
-Contributions to TechStackLab are welcome!
+Contributions to Innovation-Hub are welcome!
 If you'd like to contribute, please follow the guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).
 You can contribute by submitting pull requests, reporting issues, or suggesting new projects or features.

 ## License
 This repository is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute the code, subject to the terms and conditions of the license.

 ## Contact Information
-For any questions or inquiries, please contact our team at techstacklab@example.com.
+For any questions or inquiries, please contact our team at bopaki@digitalfastforward.com/bopaki@26digitalbw.com/btebalo@gmail.com.

 ## Acknowledgments
 We would like to acknowledge the contributions of our team members and the open-source community for their valuable resources, libraries, and tools that have helped make this repository possible.